Opinions of Peter Belmont

 A Modest Proposal For An Iranian War Of Attrition Against Israel and the USA

 In my view, Iran has overwhelmingly demonstrated that it can—and will—defeat both the USA’s local forces and Israel altogether if it is attacked again.
-That is the message of Iran’s triumph in June, 2025, and also the message of all its talk about new defensive and offensive weapons and strategies.
+That is the message of Iran’s triumph in June, 2025, and also the message of all its talk about new defensive and offensive weapons and strategies and its blossoming cooperation with Russia and China.

-If Iran awakens to the importance of its new-found military preeminence, it might decide to turn the tables and initiate a war of attrition against USA-Israel as follows.
+If Iran awakens to the importance of its new-found (and possibly temporary) military preeminence, it might decide to turn the tables and initiate a war of attrition against USA-Israel as follows.

-First, in its on-going discussions (“negotiations”) with the USA, Iran could make a series of demands (mirroring the USA’ unacceptable demand that Iran disarm and end nuclear enrichment activities).
+First, in its on-going discussions (“negotiations”) with the USA, Iran could make a series of demands (just as the USA is presently demanding various concessions by Iran).

 EXAMPLE DEMANDS:

-• USA withdraw all forces from waters near Iran.
+• USA to withdraw all forces from waters near Iran.

-• Israel end all military operations in and against Gaza.
+• Israel to end all military operations in and against Gaza.

-• Israel end all military operations in and against Hezbollah and Lebanon.
+• Israel to end all military operations in and against Hezbollah and Lebanon.

-• Israel clear the rubble in Gaza and rebuild the structures demolished since October 7, 2023.
+• Israel to clear the rubble in Gaza and rebuild the structures demolished since October 7, 2023.

 This list could be modified or expanded, of course.